majkassab/majkassab-block-lists/README.md

 # Majkassab Block Lists
 This is an adblock lists to block domain like Google, Facebook, Ads, Malware...etc.
-If you see other websites supporting these deeds, then feel free to raise an **Issue** or **Pull request** for it to be taken care of.

 ## Installation
 Make sure you have an uBlock Origin installed in your desktop or mobile browsers.